ibexa/documentation-developer/docs/search/extensibility/manipulate_elasticsearch_query.md

 The following example shows how to add an additional Search Criterion to all queries.

-Depending on your configuration, this might impact all search queries, including those used for search and content tree in the Back Office.
+Depending on your configuration, this might impact all search queries, including those used for search and content tree in the back office.

 ``` php hl_lines="34"
 <?php